fluxcd/helm-operator/docs/helmrelease-guide/values.md

-Now that we have a good understanding of where we can get our charts from and what they have to offer, it is time to examine how you can supply [values](https://helm.sh/docs/glossary/#values-values-files-values-yaml) to be used with the chart when the Helm operator makes a release.
+Now that we have a good understanding of where we can get our charts from and what they have to offer, it is time to examine how you can supply [values](https://helm.sh/docs/glossary/#values-values-files-values-yaml) to be used with the chart when the Helm Operator makes a release.

 ### Inlined values